 Many people strive to pay off all their debt before retirement.
-This is a good goal, but there are some types of borrowing that can make sense even once you are retired.
-A home equity line of credit often referred to as a HELOC (pronounced “he-lock”), is one type of debt you might want to consider using, even if you are retired.
-Here are five ways a home equity loan can be used to manage your cash flow and account withdrawals.
+While this is a great goal, there are some types of borrowing that can make sense even once you are retired.
+A home equity line of credit—often referred to as a HELOC—is one type of debt you may want to consider using, even after retirement.

-If you take a large withdrawal in one year to fund a big expense, it may push you into the next higher tax bracket.
-For example, if your normal withdrawals were taxed at 15%, it could be that if you take more out, it will be taxed at 25%.
-In such situations, a home equity line of credit may be used to fund a large purchase, so you can pay it off gradually without taking a big taxable withdrawal all in one year.
+If you take a large withdrawal one year to fund a big expense, it may push you into the next higher tax bracket.
+For example, if your normal withdrawals were taxed at 15%, you could be taxed at 25% if you take more out.
+In these situations, it may be smart to use a HELOC to fund a large purchase, so you can pay it off gradually without taking a big taxable withdrawal all in one year.

 Just as with auto purchases, many people forget about the cost of home repairs when putting together their retirement budget.
-This is one of the items I refer to as a retirement budget killer.
-If you spend 20 – 30 years in retirement, of course, your home will need work.
-A home equity line of credit can provide an alternative to selling investments or taking large retirement account withdrawals.
-By borrowing the funds you can gradually repay it rather than disrupting your portfolio.
+This is one of the items we refer to as a retirement budget killer.
+If you spend 20 to 30 years in retirement, your home will likely need some work done during this time.

 Alternative Source of Cash in Down Market

 If you can either avoid or lower withdrawals in down years, you can increase the expected life of your portfolio and your potential lifetime income stream.
-A home equity line of credit can be used for this purpose.
-Use it as an alternative source of cash in down years; then you gradually repay it as your portfolio recovers.
+A home equity line of credit can be used for this purpose—an alternative source of cash in down years, then you gradually repay it as your portfolio recovers.

 Helping the Kids

 Whatever the reason, if you will incur tax consequences by selling investments, you might consider borrowing instead.
-If you have established a HELOC, then, it can be there waiting for you to use in these circumstances.
+If you have established a HELOC, it can be there waiting for you to use in these circumstances.

-To Fund a New Home Purchase
+Funding a New Home Purchase

 By borrowing against your home equity, you can often fund the down payment on the new home.
 Once again, this may be a better solution than liquidating investments, as selling investments will entail trading costs and tax consequences.

 The key thing to remember is that you need to build your new loan payments into your retirement budget.
 Unless you’re moving soon, you’ll want to plan on repaying what you borrowed so you can use the line of credit again down the road if you need to.